Futtawuh/EnderCNC/README.md

 * X plates are 100% infill.
 * Dremel holder is designed for my spesific one. so unless you have a Biltema store near you , youll have to test fit yours or edit the dimensions. (if you have a biltema near get the MG150) its a clamp/screw mechanism, so might fit more types of dremels.
 * Only part that needs support is the z motor mount, but its not much.
-* You should print out the lmu bearing test print to see that they fit snug. (to be added)

 ## Weakpoints: (so far)